Yifang-Yuan/OptoEphysAnalysis/README.md

 Bonsai tracking and DeepLabCut can both be used to provide animal's coordinates.

 ### Pre-processing Ephys data
-`EphysPreReadSession.py` will process all Open Ephys recordings in a same folder (usually named with data and time).
+`PreReadEphysFolder.py` will process all Open Ephys recordings in a same folder (usually named with data and time).
 If you've already processed optical data and saved them in **SyncRecording*** folders, and each optical recording is matched with an Open Ephys recording, results will be saved as `open_ephys_read_pd.pkl` in each folder with their paired optical results.

 ![image](https://github.com/Yifang-Yuan/OptoEphysAnalysis/assets/77569999/da1b83da-75c0-4f4a-9795-a453dbf18017)

 Note:

-You can still use `EphyPreProcessingSingleTrialDemo.py` to call 'OpenEphysTools.py' to analysis Open Ephys data of a single recording, it uses sync line to generate SPAD_mask and py_mask, save pickle file for each recording session.
+You can still use `DemoEphyPreProcessSingleTrial.py` to call 'OpenEphysTools.py' to analysis Open Ephys data of a single recording, it uses sync line to generate SPAD_mask and py_mask, save pickle file for each recording session.

 ## Combine analysis for Optical signal and LFP

 `CombineAnalysis.py`---to create a class (`SyncOESPADSessionClass.py` or `SyncOECPySessionClass.py`) and analyse a single trial (a single SyncRecording folder) of data.

-`ObjectSessionCompare.py`---a bactch analysis of all trials in the same folder (data from one session/one day).
+`BatchProcessRecordingClass.py`---a bactch analysis of all trials in the same folder (data from one session/one day).

 `SyncOESPADSessionClass.py``SyncOECPySessionClass.py`--- Class with synchronised LFP,SPAD,cam data, no need to run, but it might need to be modified to achieve new functions and analysis.

 `OpenEphysTools.py`---including functions to decode the Open Ephys binary data, analysis LFP data and ripple detection, no need to run and change, unless you want to change the Open Ephys channels, band-pass filters for pre-processing, Sync pulse channels or other output signal channels.

+'ConcatenateTrials.py'----can be used to concatenate all pre-training trials and all post-training trials to get a long single trace, and then use `CombineAnalysis.py` to treat it as a single trace.
+But be careful to use it, since the animal may have different states in different trials.